openfisca/openfisca-doc/coding-the-legislation/35_periods.md

     label = u"Salary for a month"
     definition_period = MONTH

-    def function(person, period):
+    def formula(person, period):
         ...
 ```

 The size of the period is constrained by the class attribute `definition_period`:
   - `definition_period = MONTH`: The variable may have a different value each month. *For example*, the salary of a person.
-When `function` is executed, the parameter `period` will always be a whole month.
-Trying to compute `salary` with a period that is not a month will raise an error before entering `function`.
+When `formula` is executed, the parameter `period` will always be a whole month.
+Trying to compute `salary` with a period that is not a month will raise an error before entering `formula`.
   - `definition_period = YEAR`: The variable is defined for a year or it has always the same value every months of a year. *For example*, if taxes are to be paid yearly, the corresponding variable is yearly.
-When `function` is executed, the parameter `period` will always be a whole year (from January 1st to December 31th).
+When `formula` is executed, the parameter `period` will always be a whole year (from January 1st to December 31th).
-  - `definition_period = ETERNITY`: The value of the variable is constant. *For example*, the date of birth of a person never changes. `period` is still the 2nd parameter of `function`.
-However when `function` is executed, the parameter `period` can be anything and it should not be used.
+  - `definition_period = ETERNITY`: The value of the variable is constant. *For example*, the date of birth of a person never changes. `period` is still the 2nd parameter of `formula`.
+However when `formula` is executed, the parameter `period` can be anything and it should not be used.

 ## Calculating dependencies for a period different than the one they are defined for